HypothesisWorks/hypothesis/hypothesis-python/docs/quickstart.rst

 Installing
 ----------

-Hypothesis is :pypi:`available on pypi as "hypothesis" <hypothesis>`.
+Hypothesis is :pypi:`available on PyPI as "hypothesis" <hypothesis>`.
 You can install it with:

 .. code:: bash